New Year's levee: Refreshments

 Under British colonial rule, the wine in le sang du caribou was replaced with whisky (which travelled better).
 This was then mixed with goat's milk and flavoured with nutmeg and cinnamon to produce an Anglicized version called "moose milk".
 Today's versions of moose milk, in addition to whisky (or rum) and spices may use a combination of eggnog and ice cream, as well as other alcoholic supplements.
 The exact recipes used by specific groups may be jealously guarded secrets.

 Refreshments were clearly an important element in the New Year's festivities.
 A report of the New Year's levée held in Brandon House in Manitoba in 1797 indicated that "... in the morning the Canadians (men of the North West Company) make the House and Yard ring with saluting (the firing of rifles).
 The House then filled with them when they all got a dram each."
 Simpson's Athabasca Journal reports that on January 1, 1821, " the Festivities of the New Year commenced at four o'clock this morning when the people honored me with a salute of firearms, and in half an hour afterward the whole Inmates of our Garrison assembled in the hall dressed out in their best clothes, and were regaled in a suitable manner with a few flagon's Rum and some Cakes.
-A full allowance of Buffaloe meat was served out to them and a pint of spirits for each man; the Women were also entertained to the utmost of our ability.'"
+A full allowance of Buffaloe meat was served out to them and a pint of spirits for each man; the Women were also entertained to the utmost of our ability."

 When residents called upon the governor to pay their respects they expected a party.
-In 1856 on Vancouver Island, there was "an almighty row" when the colonial governor's level was not to the attendees' liking.
+In 1856 on Vancouver Island, there was "an almighty row" when the colonial governor's levée was not to the attendees' liking.